 - Hereditary: If you have anyone in your family, parents, grandparents or cousins, who is struggling with less hair or thinning of hair or balding, it’s likely that you’re carrying the V gene, responsible for depleting hair.
 This gene may get stimulated by changes in hormone levels as well.
 It is a very common cause of hair loss in men.

 Telogen effluvium is a condition in which sudden hair fall occurs, in times of stress.
 The stress can be physical or mental.
 Physiologic stress could occur in patients suffering from long term illness like typhoid, the stress of surgery, those on heavy antibiotics for long, improper sleep for months, etc; while mental stress persisting for more than 3-4 months could lead to hormonal imbalance and thereby, hair loss.
 Stress could also be seen due to nutritional insufficiency in teenagers who are on an ill-advised diet.
 The growth of hair is cyclic, including a growing phase and a falling phase.
 Telogen effluvium is where growing hair, triggered by stress, suddenly falls into the fall phase.
 This loss is temporary, and new growth appears within a year, provided you deal with the stressful condition and take additional nutritional supplements.

-Nutritional deficiency: Hair is made up of a protein called keratin; hence a diet rich in protein would contribute to its healthy growth.
+- Nutritional deficiency: Hair is made up of a protein called keratin; hence a diet rich in protein would contribute to its healthy growth.
 Hair cells, being the second fastest growing cells in the body, also need a lot of energy; so a diet with recommended calorie allowance is essential.
-Vitamins and minerals are also required for growth of thick, shiny hair.
-A deficiency in B-complex vitamins, especially B5, B7, B12, vitamins C, D, zinc, iron and minerals would compromise with hair thickness, its quality and shine.
+Vitamins and minerals are also required for the growth of thick, shiny hair.
+A deficiency in B-complex vitamins, especially B5, B7, B12, vitamins C, D, zinc, iron, and minerals would compromise with hair thickness, its quality and shine.
 It’s advised that you consult your doctor, get blood tests done for evaluation as per history, and take additional nutritional supplements to correct any deficiency, if detected.